Updated: Mar 5

 For the most part food trailers are usually custom built from scratch as dedicated mobile food outlets and range in size from around 7ft to 34+.

-Some exceptions are Airstreams trailers, that start off as mobile homes/caravans and are later converted into a food trailer.
+Some exceptions are Airstreams trailers, which start as mobile homes/caravans and are later converted into a food trailer.

 Relatively cheap - Food trailers are a good medium between a food trucks and food stall and costs significantly cheaper than a food truck